On behalf of The Law Office of Gustavo E. Frances, P.A.

 In today’s world, your marriage can be dissolved even when neither you nor your spouse was at fault for causing the divorce.
 However, in certain situations, filing for a based-fault divorce can help you get an advantage in some matters of your divorce proceedings (child custody, child support, property division, and alimony).

 How to obtain a divorce if your spouse refuses to cooperate?

 Let’s imagine the following scenario.
 Your spouse was properly served the divorce papers, filed an uncontested response in court, but then refused to sign the divorce papers to finalize the divorce.
 What should you do in this situation?

 In many cases, you may be allowed to proceed with an uncontested divorce, where you and your spouse will be assigned a court hearing date.
 If your spouse fails to show up at the hearing and does not contest the divorce, the family court may finalize your divorce based on the facts in your divorce complaint.

-If your spouse fails to respond to the divorce complaint in a timely manner, your divorce attorney in Fort Lauderdale or elsewhere in Florida may file a motion for default judgement.
-Whatever is the case, it is highly advised to experienced divorce lawyer.
-Get a free consultation by contacting Law Office of Gustavo E. Frances.
+If your spouse fails to respond to the divorce complaint in a timely manner, your divorce attorney in Fort Lauderdale or elsewhere in Florida may file a motion for default judgment.
+Whatever is the case, it is highly advised to an experienced divorce lawyer.
+Get a free consultation by contacting The Law Office Of Gustavo E. Frances, P.A.
 Call at 954-533-2756 today.